troglobit/watchdogd/README.md

 ### What can watchdogd do?

-Without arguments *watchdogd* simply runs in the background, "kicking" the WDT (via the driver).
-However, with few command line options it can also detect system problems such as:
+Without arguments *watchdogd* runs in the background, monitoring the the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
+However, with few command line options it can also monitor other aspect of the system, such as:

 - Load average
 - Memory leaks